kevinchannon/wite/README.md

 If you're looking at some implementation inside Wite and thinking "this is definitely NOT the best way to do this!" and have an idea how to make it better, safer or more generic (without harming the most common case usability, of course) then go for it and raise an issue, or send a pull request, or something :)

-Right, on with iinstructions on how to get going...
+Right, on with instructions on how to get going...

 ## Prerequisites
 Wite doesn't have any dependencies, so you don't have to worry about that sort of thing.
 If you're developing new features for  Wite, then the tests have a dependency on [Catch2](https://github.com/catchorg/Catch2), but that is handled by CMake [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html), so it should take care of itself (as long as you're connected to the internet).
 Wite pretty much requires that you're using **C++20**, so I guess that's a prerequisite of sorts.

-## Download
-If you're planning to just use Wite in your project, then you don't really need to manually download it; it should be acquired by some kind of package management solution.
-If you do want to download the source, then you can do by going to the [Releases](https://github.com/kevinchannon/wite/releases) section and downloading the "wite-src.zip" file for the version of your choice.

-## Installation
+## Getting Wite
+There are a bunch of ways you could chose to consume Wite, here are some possibilities

+### CMake FetchContent
-Wite is header only, so you can do something as simple as downloading the code and copying the "wite" directory into your source tree.
-The preferred way to consume Wite is via **CMake FetchContent**.
-You can find an example project that does this in the [wite-cmake-example](https://github.com/kevinchannon/wite-cmake-example) repository
+If your project is CMake-based, then the preferred way to get going is by using **CMake FetchContent**.
+You can find an example project that does this in the [wite-cmake-example](https://github.com/kevinchannon/wite-cmake-example) repository.

+### NuGet
+If you use NuGet, then see [NuGet.org](https://www.nuget.org/packages/wite) for more information on acquiring Wite via NuGet.
+If you're using Visual Studio for your project, then you can consume Wite via the NuGet integration it has.
+So, you right-click on your project, or solution, and then choose "Manage NuGet packages..." (or something like that) and then you should be able to search for Wite and include it in your project.
+For an example project that has Wite included this way, see the [wite-vs-example](https://github.com/kevinchannon/wite-vs-example) repo.

+### Ain't nobody got time for package management!!
+Just tell me where to doanload it!
+One of the above options should really be your first call, but if you're in a hurry and don't care about controlling the version, or getting updates and stuff like that, then just straight up downloading it and putting it in your source tree will also do the business.
+You can get it from here: [Releases](https://github.com/kevinchannon/wite/releases).

+You'll want the "wite-src.zip" file for the version of your choice.

 ## Building
 Wite is header only, so there's no "building" of Wite by itself.
 The relevant bits will get built when you `#include` them in your files and then build your own project.